gvwilson/sensibleadventures/coriandel/coriandel.md

 "Thump me?
 Saints, now who's twelve?"

-"Don't even know why I'm listening to you.
+"I don't even know why I'm listening to you anyway.
 I mean, what the hells makes you such an expert on women?"

 "I have two brothers, three sisters, and more cousins than a camel has fleas.
-Half of them write poetry, and the rest can probably recite every tragic soliloquy written in the last two hundred years.
+Half of them write poetry, and between them the rest can probably recite every tragic soliloquy written in the last two hundred years.
 I've seen them in love, out of love, next door to love, puking up their guts in love's outhouse---you name it, I've seen it."

 "But you've never been in love yourself, have you?
 Have you?
-Aah, there, you see?
+Ah, there, you see?
 You're like one of those snots who shows up at the umram and sniffs at us and says, tsk tsk, poor form, you really should put a little more vigor into those strokes, except they've never held a sword in their life."

 "All right, I've had enough of this.
 No, seriously, I've had enough.
 You asked me to help you.
 I gave you the best advice I had.
 If it didn't work out, I'm